jcoiner/memtest/README.md

 ## TODO

- - Unit test foreach_segment

  - Review addr_tst1, is it safe? can we add asserts or use foreach _segment?

- - Call self_test from the Makefile

  - Apply the rest of the ubuntu/debian patches.
    Get in touch with maintainers...